 Here are the best sniper rifles in Call of Duty Warzone:

 - 3-Line Rifle

 - Kar98k (Modern Warfare)

 - SP-R 208

 - RYTEC AMR

-This sniper rifle released to little fanfare when it was introduced in Warzone Season 2 (2021), but there have been a number of tweaks to the meta sniper rifles to make this weapon more appealing.
+This sniper rifle was released to little fanfare when it was introduced in Warzone Season 2 (2021), but there have been a number of tweaks to the meta sniper rifles to make this weapon more appealing.
 Featuring the highest bullet velocity in the game, in addition to very little bullet drop, the ZRG 20mm presents itself as the obvious choice for players who want to pick enemies off from a very safe distance.
-As it can also get one-shot kills at any range, it’s become one of the best options after a recent Season 3 update, especially if you tune it for an extra speedy ADS time.
 Read our guide to the best ZRG loadout to see how you should put together this lethal sniper rifle.

 Another Warzone sniper that’s capable of downing with a single headshot at any distance, the HDR is great for extremely long-range sniping shenanigans as – with the right attachments – you can mod this sniper to have almost no travel time or bullet drop.
 In most situations, that range advantage won’t really help you out, but it can make the HDR a little more user-friendly.
 If you’re looking for a new aggressive sniper rifle, check out our HDR Warzone setup.

 Similarly to the Kar98k, this sniper rifle is great for fast-scoping, allowing players with steady hands to rack up quick headshots as soon as they see a fellow sniper.
 The Pelington 701 is a much stronger pick following the big one-shot headshot nerf, as its bullet velocity and one-shot headshot range are the best of all the aggressive snipers in the game.
 Check out our best Pelington 703 Warzone loadout to see which attachments you should use.